mattfarina/pkg/README.md

 The `arch` and `os` optional properties allow you to filter the operating systems and architectures to install a package with.

+The `flatten` property tells any tooling that this import should only be in the top level `vendor` directory.

 ## Vendoring?